nerdschoolbergen/introduction-to-javascript/task-3/README.md

 * Create a function called `getStoredTasks`
   * Get the JSON string stored in the key `nerdschool-todo-tasks` from `localStorage`
   * Parse the JSON string and return the result
-* Lastly we need to call this function at page load, store the result in our `tasks` array and call `renderTasks`
+* Lastly we need to call this function at page load, store the result in our `tasks` array and call `renderTasks` inside the IFFE

 * Try refreshing the page again.
 The previously added tasks should be rendered.